natesworks/shelly/README.md

 To add a placeholder you can use the `placeholder` command.

-**Note that there is no & before the command.
-That is because it is used to run a command without returning output**

 `placeholder add name <command>`

 Replace `name` with the name of the placeholder and `command` with the command to run to get the value.